chapter eleven

 This chapter covers

-• Identifying some challenges involved in managing Airflow deployments
+• Identifying challenges in managing Airflow deployments

 • Examining how containerized approaches can help simplify Airflow deployments